Your Rights, Our Policies

 - Provided with reasons for our decisions and any options for redress or review

 All staff and volunteers should support the client’s right to complain about the services offered by TADTas if they feel they have been disadvantaged.
 Clients have the right to be represented by an advocate if they wish, and representations can be made in person, orally, by telephone, by email or otherwise in writing.
-A complaints and feedback form is available here.
+A complaints and feedback form is available here to provide feedback.

 - The Executive Officer will promptly acknowledge receipt of complaints and any subsequent communications.